 State Pers. & Pens.
 21-502 - State employees.

 Lab. & Empl.
 9-732 - Workers' compensation.

 Crim.
 Proc.
 11-816 - Crime victims' compensation.

 This list includes the majority of bankruptcy exemptions available in Maryland.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Maryland may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, doesn’t include all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Maryland might have changed the amounts since this list was last updated.
+Check the Maryland Code Annotated or with a local bankruptcy lawyer.